uzumstanley/AI-Powered-Real-Time-Fraud-Detection-System/Documents/Compliance_Checklist.md

 - [ ] **Establish Review Processes*: Set up procedures for human review of AI decisions, especially in high-stakes scenaros.

-- [ ] **Empower Human Intervention*: Allow for human intervention in the AI decision-making process where necessry.
+- [ ] **Empower Human Intervention*: Allow for human intervention in the AI decision-making process where necessary.

 ---